 Having a set of outdoor lights adds ambiance at night when you’re sitting by the fire.
 You can hang them from the outside of your van or from your awning.

-They are cute and practical so you can see as you go in and out of your van after dark.
+They are cute and practical so you can see better as you go in and out of your van after dark.
 This set is heavy-duty, shatterproof, and solar-powered.

 Campervan Accessories For The Kitchen